DWI Testing

 Implied Consent

 The law in New York states that you are required to take a urine, saliva, blood or breath test in the event that you are arrested for driving while intoxicated.
 This is due to the “implied consent” law, which implies that you give consent to one of these tests, but only if an officer has probable cause to pull you over and think that you were intoxicated while driving.
-The officer who pulled you over will administer the test and it will be used determine what your blood alcohol content is.
-The time allotted to take this test from the time you were driving is two hours in total.
+The officer who pulled you over will administer the test and it will be used to determine what your blood alcohol content is.
+The time allotted to take this test is two hours in total.
+If you would like to have your own medical professional give an additional test, then you have the right to do so.

-You may also have to take a pre-breath test if you are involved in an accident.
+You may also have to take a pre-breath test.
 If the results of your breath test show that your blood alcohol limit is over .08, which is the legal limit, then you will be asked to take a chemical test by the officer.
 While you can refuse to take this pre-breath test, if you are arrested at this point, the police can request that you take the chemical breath test anyway.
 If you still refuse to take the test while arrested, then you may face additional penalties and charges, as well as potential consequences involving your license.

 Refusal to Take the Test